MeteoSwiss-APN/finch/docs/sphinx/source/usage/script.rst

 =============

 If you've installed finch regularly, the run script should be available on your path.
-Make sure that you run finch on a system with `SLURM <https://slurm.schedmd.com/>`_ support.

 .. code-block:: bash

     finch

+.. attention:: Finch assumes that it is running on a system which supports the `SLURM workload manager <https://slurm.schedmd.com/>`_.
+    Finch will fail, if you try to run it on a normal system.

 Configuration
 -------------